 Of course, you might have pretty much everything digitally!
 I do, I take all of my notes on my laptop and don’t really get handouts or anything.
 I’d still recommend having a folder system and printing some of the more important stuff out!
 Just in case the worst happens!

 Similarly, if you are using your laptop make sure to keep everything in digital folders so that you can find it at the touch of a button!

 Keeping your notes organised will save you a massive headache when it comes to revising them or when you need to find any information.

 Everyone has a different way of taking notes, I personally use my laptop for two reasons.

 - To keep everything in one place and on one document.
-I do a lot of my work outside the house so having everything in one place when I need it is very important to me
+Since I do a lot of my work outside the house so having everything in one place when I need it is very important to me

 - I am a much, much quicker typer than a writer (plus I hate my own handwriting so am much less likely to want to look back at my notes!)

-I know some people say you remember information better if you handwrite but for me, I find that as long as I review the information I remember it just fine.
+Some people say you remember information better if you handwrite but for me, I find that as long as I review the information I remember it just fine.